mrfdev/CMI/Resources/FAQ/cmi-migrate-database.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Database migration

-This feature allows you to convert your CMI sqlite database to a MYSQL database.
+This feature allows you to convert your CMI SQLite3 database to a MySQL database.

 Please note that this isn't an migration feature to convert you from other plugins' databases to CMI, and that if you have bungee that you really shouldn't not use the same database for all your instances.